b o n e r is an analysis of it self.

 By creating a game of valuation, a structure authored by Lond Malmborg -the performance maker- using Lond Malmborg -the performer- for its purposes, he is put in a situation that oscillates between controlling and being controlled.
 Ultimately aiming for a state in which Lond Malmborg is reduced from being a subject that is acting, to becoming an object that is appearing and being watched.

-Iggy Lond Malmborg (1987) is a freelance actor and performance maker based in Malmö, Sweden.
-Although Malmborg is a classically trained actor (Malmö Theatre Academy 2006–10), his pieces span over a wide range of aesthetics and styles, both solo and collaborative work.
-Malmborg’s main artistic interest is to use the actual situation of the performance event as a model onto which the discourse of the piece can be applied directly.
-In recent years, his main focus has been on the collaboration with Johannes Schmit (GER).
-The duo, entitled White on White, runs a performance series, comprised of six works, since 2009.
-The series aims to analyze the hidden methods of inclusion and exclusion that art spaces contain.
+Iggy Lond Malmborg (1987) is an actor and performance maker based in Malmö and Tallinn.
+Though a formation in traditional acting (the Theatre academy of Malmö) his pieces span over a wide range of aesthetics and styles, both solo and collaborative work.
+His main artistic interest is to use the performance event as a model onto which the pieces discourse directly can be applied.
+By using strategies that can be compared to minimalism, he sheds light on the politics of theatre and read it as a hierarchical machine with (unconscious) patterns of inclusion and exclusion.